wechaty/docusaurus/docusaurus/docs/howto/event.md

 ---
-title: 'Adding events and Customising a bot'
+title: 'Add events and Customise a bot'
 ---

 <!-- MDX import -->